nigoroll/varnish-cache/doc/sphinx/dev-guide/index.rst

 * Writing secure code is more important than performance.

+* Varnishtest cases (VTC) for bugs is the norm, not the exception.

-Bugs, issues, feature requests & VIPs
+Bugs, pull requests, feature requests
 -------------------------------------

-Bugs, issues and feature requests start out as github issues.
+Bugs, pull requests and feature requests start out as github issues.

-Monday at 15:00-15:30 (EU time) we "bug-wash" on IRC to decide who and how issues are dealt with.
+Monday at 15:00-15:30 (EU time) we "bug-wash" on IRC to decide on the who and how of issues to be dealt with.

 Issues we cannot do anything about are closed.

 If feature requests make sense, they get moved to a wiki/VIP page until somebody implements them.

-Varnishtest cases for bugs is the norm, not the exception.

-Pull requests should be reviewed by core developers (defined as developers with significant contributions the last year) within reasonable time after they are created.
-The reviews should be carried out by at least one developer from a different company, to ensure a minimal amount of independence.

-Special developers, called *maintainers*, are appointed (see `policy-overnance`_) to approve or veto pull requests.

-If two maintainers have OK'ed a PR, and there is no veto from another maintainer, then the PR can be merged.
+Pull requests are obligatory for all contributions, unless they qualify for the exceptions laid out below.

+Pull requests should be reviewed by all interested developers.

+The project `maintainers <policy-maintainers>`_ decide on pull requests within two weeks:

+* Each `maintainer <policy-maintainers>`_ has a veto right on pull requests.

+* Undisputed pull requests get merged after two approvals from different maintainers.

-The exception is small, *risk free* changes, which can be commited and pushed (by a developer with the *commit bit*) without a review.
-Documentation can also be pushed, unless it concerns policies or governance of the project.
+The exception to the pull request process are small, *risk free* changes, which can be commited and pushed (by a developer with the *commit bit*) without a review.
+These include in particular, but are not limited to,

+* Documentation changes, unless they concern policies or governance of the project

+* Simple bug fixes tested by a varnishtest case (VTC).

 Architectural stuff
 -------------------